tsujamin/digi-approval/design/design.md

 + Our regular meetings allow us to raise unexpected challenges, potentially finding novel ways around these problems that satisfy stakeholders' requirements in a way that is easier to implement.

-+ Our links with NICTA, the innovation community in Canberra and with the ANU provide us with networks of experts that can help us resolve issues we may encounter.
++ Our links with the eGov Cluster, the innovation community in Canberra and with the ANU provide us with networks of experts that can help us resolve issues we may encounter.

 Ultimately, this is an unavoidable risk that all software projects bear.
 We are confident that our mitigation strategies are sufficient.